-Electrification & Clean cooking for Rural India
+Rural Electrification & Clean cooking across India

 Background of Project

-With around 10,000 systems installed and operational since early 2018, the first of the integrated systems were set up in Bihar.
 The project involves providing access to clean and affordable cooking energy services in various states of India through the dissemination of improved, energy-efficient forced draft technology-based biomass cookstoves replacing the use of traditional and non-efficient biomass cookstoves.
 The hybrid solar and cookstove system also provides lighting in homes and a mobile charging facility.

 One of the many goals of the project is to reduce greenhouse gas emissions through the dissemination of improved cookstoves.
 Impact on the region’s biodiversity is improved as the programme reduces pressure on the remaining forest reserves.
 Circumstances of poor families have improved since the hybrid systems reduce fuel costs.